The Growing Place has 42 3' x 16' raised plots and seven accessible plots available for growing during the warmer months.

 The Growing Place Community Garden and Greenhouse is located at 20 Belyea St. in the Crescent Valley neighbourhood.
-Currently, 35 outdoor raised beds are in place, and these will soon be accompanied by a heated 30’ x 48’ greenhouse containing 26 plots and seven accessible plots.
+Currently, 42 outdoor raised beds are in place, including seven accessible plots, and these are accompanied by a heated 30’ x 48’ greenhouse containing 26 plots.

 The Growing Place has:

 • Donated produce to the North End Food Bank;

 • Partnered with the local elementary and preschool to include children in activities at the garden;

 • Installed an educational pollinator garden to teach why pollinators are an important part of the natural environment;

 • Supplied fresh food to participants from food-insecure households; and